oscal-club/awesome-oscal/README.md

 - [Project SledgeHammer](https://github.com/sunstonesecure-robert/sledgehammer): a project by Robert Ficcaglia and members of the Kubernetes Policy Working Group with an example of using OSCAL and SBOMs (SPDX at this time) as generated with Open Policy Agent (OPA) policies for Kubernetes clusters.

 - [RedHat's OpenControl Database](https://github.com/RedHatGov/ocdb): a web application that demonstrates RedHat technologies' conformance to different compliance standards (i.e. NIST 800-53 Revisiion 5) and configuration baselines (i.e. DISA STIG for RedHat Enterprise Linux 7), supporting the export of various artifacts in OSCAL format with GoComply's library.

+- [RedHat's oscal-automation-libs](https://github.com/RedHatProductSecurity/oscal-automation-libs): a common repository to share code for Makefiles, helper scripts, and IaC to support repositories with OSCAL content.

 - [RegScale](https://regscale.com/oscal): RegScale Community Edition is a free to use, real-time Governance, Risk and Compliance (GRC) platform that deploys in any environment, integrating with security and compliance tools via API to keep compliance documentation continuously up to date.
 GRC staff can work in the UI, engineers can write to the API, and OSCAL v1.0 content is automatically generated on demand.